 Foucault presents possibly the best definition of discourse.
-He says, “Systems of thoughts composed of ideas, attitudes, and courses of action, beliefs and practices that systematically construct the subjects and the worlds of which they speak.”
+He defines discourse as, “Systems of thoughts composed of ideas, attitudes, and courses of action, beliefs and practices that systematically construct the subjects and the worlds of which they speak.”

-Originally it has roots in the Latin language.
-The term assumes slightly different meanings in different contexts but in literature discourse means speech or writing normally longer than sentences which deals with a certain subject formally in the form of writing or speech.
-In other words, discourse is the presentation of language in its entirety while performing an intellectual inquiry in a particular area or field i.e. theological discourse or cultural discourse.
+Originally, it has roots in the Latin language.
+The term assumes slightly different meanings in different contexts.
+In literature, discourse means speech or writing, normally longer than sentences, which deals with a certain subject formally.
+In other words, discourse is the presentation of language in its entirety, while performing an intellectual inquiry in a particular area or field, such as theological discourse or cultural discourse.

 The main focus of this type of discourse is to make the audience aware about the topic of the discussion.
 Definitions and comparative analysis of different ideas and beliefs are examples of discourse exposition.

-It involves describing something in relation to the senses.
+This type involves describing something in relation to the senses.
 Descriptive discourse enables the audience to develop a mental picture of what is being discussed.
-Descriptive parts of novel or essays are descriptive discourse examples.
+Descriptive parts of novel or essay are descriptive discourse examples.

-It is a type of literary conversation which focuses on the expression of feelings, ideas, imaginations, events and places through specific rhymes and rhythms.
-Poetic discourse makes use of common words in appealing ways to presents feelings and emotions.
-The mechanism of poetic discourse involves certain steps starting from different sources, then entering mental process, mental realization and then finally into a finished product as poetry.
+Poetic discourse is a type of literary conversation which focuses on the expression of feelings, ideas, imaginations, events, and places through specific rhymes and rhythms.
+Poetic discourse makes use of common words in appealing ways to present feelings and emotions.
+The mechanism of poetic discourse involves certain steps starting from different sources, then entering the mental process, mental realization, and then finally into a finished product as poetry.

 For so many strange contrasts in one human face: